cipherdragon/cipher-blog/content/blog/all-about-cli.md

 Now, note this well because we need this fact later.
 In earlier days, only the big mainframe computers were used.
 No personal computers.
 Teletype is just the input/output device.
-Mainframe is big.
+Mainframe is the computer.
+It's a big computer.
 Companies only had one mainframe, but many users used it by having multiple teletypes connected to the same mainframe.
-So the TTY is like an end to the mainframe. **A terminal**.
+So the TTY is like an end point to the mainframe. **A terminal** to the mainframe.
 Calling it a terminal makes sense right?

 <div class="hr"></div>

 Now, back to the modern times.
-Here's how a terminal looks like in modern times.
+Here's a modern terminal.

 ![Bash terminal on a fedora 36](/img/terminal-modern.jpg)